SpaYkeR696/rsschool-cv/cv.md

 '''

 ## Work experience
-Missing
+Missing.

 ## Education
-Passed a course in HTML, CSS, and not a complete course in Javascript
+Passed a course in HTML, CSS, and not a complete course in Javascript.

 ## English language no more than A-2